 - Lack of attention to personal hygiene, appearance, etc

 If you suspect that a member of your team might be suffering from work-related stress or depression, the best way to make sure this is the case is to ask them.
 Tackle it fast.
-Of course, this should be done in a discrete and compassionate way, even if the employee’s behaviour or performance has been unacceptable.
-However, you should be aware that many employees who feel they are suffering from stress will leave the workplace and go to their doctor.
-If the problem has reached this stage, that is likely the last you’ll see of them for many months.
+This should be done in a discrete and compassionate way, even if the employee’s behaviour or performance has been unacceptable.
+Be aware that many employees who feel they are suffering from stress will leave the office and go to their doctor.
+If the problem has reached this stage, they could be signed off work for a period of time.

 If you’re able to address the problem ‘in-house’, try to make the interview as informal as possible and absolutely non-judgemental.
 List the signs you’ve noticed and explain that your objective is to help them through whatever is causing the problem.
 Ask if they can offer an explanation for their behaviours themselves.
-If they’re not forthcoming, ask if the issue is actually work-related.
-It’s surprising how many people have problems at home that migrate to the workplace.
+If they’re not forthcoming, ask if the issue is work-related as problems at home can easily migrate to the office.

 Of course, there is a possibility that the employee’s ‘stress’ is caused by an inability to do the job, poor inter-relations with others, job security fears, or some other issue.
 Claiming stress may simply be a way of diverting attention away from the deficit of professional or interpersonal skills.
-If this is the case, the focus should go onto addressing those issues, rather than being sidetracked by apparent mental illness.
-To address these issues, try:
+If this is the case, the focus should go onto addressing those issues.
+Try:

 - More frequent performance reviews